High Street station (IND Eighth Avenue Line): History

 The High Street station was part of a three-stop extension of the IND Eighth Avenue Line from Chambers Street in Lower Manhattan to Jay Street–Borough Hall in Downtown Brooklyn.
 Construction of the extension began in June 1928.
 Due to the station's proximity to the Cranberry Street Tunnel under the East River, instead of typical cut-and-cover (or open-cut) construction methods, the station site was constructed 70 ft below the street (the tunnel is 90 ft below the surface at its lowest point) using mining techniques.
 The station was built between the eastern ends of the cast-iron river tubes reinforced with cement, leading to its tubular design.
 The depth of the station meant that few buildings in the area would be disturbed or demolished, except for two structures along Cranberry Street between Henry Street and Old Fulton Street.

 The extension opened to Jay Street on February 1, 1933, but the High Street station remained closed for an additional five months.
 The trains ran through the station without stopping, because the escalators to the street had not been completed due to lack of funding.
 That month, the contract for four escalators in the station was awarded to Otis Elevator Company.
 The station opened on June 24, 1933.

 The station was located below the sites of the Sands Street terminal for BMT elevated trains, some of which traveled over the Brooklyn Bridge.
 The BMT station closed in 1944 and was replaced by Cadman Plaza.
 Old Fulton Street (now Cadman Plaza West) and Cranberry Street was also the site of the printing shop where Walt Whitman's Leaves of Grass was first published in 1855.
 The area is now the site of the Whitman Close Apartments.

 The High Street station was the site of an attempted robbery of subway revenue on June 18, 1954, in which the unarmed perpetrator was fatally shot by one of the two armed transit employees collecting fares and already-used transfer slips from token booths.

 In the 1970s, the escalators at the eastern end of the station to Adams Street were replaced.
+New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the High Street station and four other subway stations in Brooklyn.
+In 2024, Skanska was hired to replace 21 escalators across the New York City Subway system for $146 million, including one escalator at the High Street station.